top of page

 Distributor Case Study

-Our analysts performed an initial auto-classification, which was then reviewed, improved and finalized with the client's subject matter experts (SMEs).
-A draft Ecommerce taxonomy was created in collaboration with key stakeholders.
-A customized environment was developed for the client to access.
-Global attributes and code sets were defined and approved and navigation attributes were assigned to categories based on existing data and competitive research.
+Our Analysts performed an initial auto-classification, which was then reviewed, improved and finalized with the client's subject matter experts (SMEs).
+In collaboration with key stakeholders, IDA designed an e-commerce taxonomy in a customized SkuDB environment which included hierarchy mapping and revenue analytics.
+Global attributes and code sets were defined and approved, and navigation attributes were assigned to categories based on existing data and competitive research.

-Product detail attributes were normalized according to style guidelines approved by client stakeholders.
-Taxonomy mapping rules were derived from item classifications and built into on-boarding workflows.
-Data delivery files were sent in load-ready format for client's PIM.
+Product attributes were normalized according to style guidelines and taxonomy mapping rules were derived from item classifications and built into on-boarding workflows.
+Data delivery files were sent in load-ready format for Client's PIM.

 Information Architecture Design using SkuDB